ryzendew/AffinityOnLinux/README.md

 The AppImage includes:
 - ✅ Full GUI installer functionality
 - ✅ Wine 10.4 with patches for AMD GPU fixes (standard installer supports multiple Wine versions: 10.4, 10.4 v2, 10.10, 10.11, 9.14)
-- ✅ DXVK support for better graphics performance (NVIDIA and AMD GPUs)
+- ✅ DXVK support for better graphics performance (NVIDIA, AMD, and Intel GPUs)
 - ✅ Automated dependency management
 - ✅ All installer features (One-Click Setup, Wine Configuration, etc.)

 ### Important Notes

+- **Graphics Backend**: The AppImage uses DXVK by default for NVIDIA, AMD, and Intel GPUs, providing excellent hardware acceleration.
+DXVK and vkd3d-proton have largely taken over for OpenCL in modern setups.
 - **OpenCL/vkd3d**: The AppImage does **not** include OpenCL/vkd3d support.
-For full OpenCL hardware acceleration, use the Python GUI installer or shell scripts which will download and configure vkd3d-proton separately.
+For OpenCL hardware acceleration, use the Python GUI installer or shell scripts which will download and configure vkd3d-proton separately.
-- **Graphics Backend**: The AppImage uses DXVK by default for both NVIDIA and AMD GPUs, providing excellent hardware acceleration without requiring OpenCL.
-- **Performance**: DXVK offers excellent performance for most use cases.
+- **Performance**: DXVK and vkd3d-proton offer excellent performance for most use cases and are generally more reliable than OpenCL, especially on AMD GPUs.
 If you specifically need OpenCL features, use the standard installer methods.

 ### When to Use AppImage vs. Standard Installer